Turkey detains Syrian suspect in bombing that killed 6

 Police said the suspect told them during her interrogation that she had been trained as a “special intelligence officer” by the outlawed Kurdistan Workers' Party, as well as the Syrian Kurdish group the Democratic Union Party and its armed wing.
 She entered Turkey illegally through the Syrian border town of Afrin, according to the police statement.

+“Our people and the democratic public know that we are not related to this incident, that we will not directly target civilians,” according to a statement from the militant group that was carried by the pro-PKK Firat News website.

+Officials with the main Kurdish-led force in northeast Syria didn't respond to calls and messages by The Associated Press for comment on the attack.

-The suspect would have fled to neighboring Greece if she had not been detained, the interior minister said.
+Soylu said the suspect would have fled to neighboring Greece if she hadn't been detained, the interior minister said.

 Earlier, Soylu said security forces believe that instructions for the attack came from Kobani, the majority Kurdish city in northern Syria that borders Turkey.
 He said the attack would be avenged.